Create a Persistent Xubuntu Live USB from CD

 6. (1.)
 Select the USB partition under Device

 (2.)
-Check the Stored in reserved extra space option to enable persistence.
-Adjust the slider to choose how much space to reserve.
+Check Stored in reserved extra space to enable persistence and adjust the slider

 (3.)
 Click Make Startup Disk